Basic Blackjack Cheat Sheet & Strategies

 That’s what the mobile blackjack cheat sheet above is for – help you make the right decision even when it doesn’t seem obvious.

-Ultimately you’ve got to have some cojones to play blackjack online well.
+Ultimately you’ve got to have some cojones to play blackjack online for real money well.

 Talking of which: Time to see where you can play Blackjack on mobile »